 Step 1: Roll a 2-inch ball of brown fondant and flatten slightly.
 Using a small ball tool make two indentations at the midway point for the eye sockets.

-Step 2: Roll a second ball of fondant, approximately 1.5 inches in diameter and taper into a teardrop shape.
+Step 2: Roll the second ball of fondant, approximately 1.5 inches in diameter and taper into a teardrop shape.
 Attach the head and body together using a cocktail stick.

 Step 5: Using a little edible glue, attach the legs and arms to the torso as shown.